iChris/chrisennsdotcom/src/posts/churches-are-a-major-source-of-coronavirus-cases.md

 [And we're still learning new ways that this disease may be attacking us](https://www.theguardian.com/world/2020/jul/08/warning-of-serious-brain-disorders-in-people-with-mild-covid-symptoms).

 We're at war with this thing.
 And it doesn't care about religious affiliations or how long you've been in isolation.

+And here in Saskatchewan, Canada, we're one group of travelling idiots arriving on a flight away from a huge outbreak, despite our best efforts at containing this thing so far.